phpsohel/phpsohel/README.md

  <h2>👋 Myself Md.Sohel Mia </h2>

-◉ I have completed my graduation from CUST Mirpur, Dhaka, Bangladesh.  <br/>
-◉ I have completed 4 month(From 1 August 2022 to 30 january 2023) internship period from Acquaiint Techologies software company.  <br/>
+◉ I have completed 4 month(From 1 August 2022 to 30 january 2023) internship period from Acquaint Techologies software company.  <br/>
 ◉ Since 01 January 2023, I have been working as a Software Engineer in a well-reputed software company. <br/>
 ◉ I have good skills in: <br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ★ HTML, CSS, Bootstrap <br/>